bwplotka/my/slides/optimizing-go-for-clouds-go-meetup/PITCHME.md

 Note:

 I would say yes, while premature optimizations are evil there are some basic Go patterns you can stick to, in order to avoid basic performance pitfalls
-I will list some at then of this pres
+I hopefully can list some of the tricks near the finish of this presentation.

 ---
 @snap[north span-95 text-06 text-left padded]